novacbn/kahi-ui/docs/overlays/offscreen.md

                 X
             </ContextButton>

-            I was HIDDEN on mobile!
+            I was HIDDEN on MOBILE!
         </Stack>
     </Box>
 </Offscreen>